hainegroup/oceanspy/docs/installation.rst

 4. Click on the container
 5. Install OceanSpy and its dependencies

-Expert users can run notebooks using the Compute Jobs.

 .. note::
     Users won't need to install OceanSpy and its dependencies on SciServer in the future.